The warmer weather has arrived and as temperature rises many look for fun ways to cool off and stay active.

 “When we think of water safety, we generally think of swimming pools,” said Dr. Richard Romano, Emergency Department staff physician at Baystate Mary Lane Hospital.
 “But there are many other places where water safety should be practiced.
 It’s important to remember that drowning can happen anywhere there is water including swimming pools, ponds and lakes and even in the presence of lifeguards.”

-According to the Centers for Disease Control and Prevention (CDC), every day, 10 people die from unintentional drowning.
+According to the Centers for Disease Control and Prevention (CDC), ten people die from unintentional drowning every day.
 Of these, two are children ages 14 and under.

 Children are not the only ones that need to practice water safety – adolescents and adults do too.
 According to the CDC, drowning is the third most common cause of accidental death among those under age 16.

-“Young people who drown are often victims of their own misjudgment of their swimming ability,” said Dr. Romano.
+“Young people who drown are often victims of their own misjudgment of their swimming ability,” Dr. Romano said.
 “They may view a river or a lake as a tempting means of cooling off in a hot spell, but fail to appreciate the harmful effects that the cold water can have on stamina and strength.”

 - Never swim alone.